oceanprotocol/contracts/README.md

 ## 🛳 Network Deployments

-You can use an existing deployment of Ocean contracts, deploy locally, or deploy to a remote network.
+You can use an existing deployment of Ocean contracts, deploy locally or deploy to a remote network.
 Let's review each.

 #### Use existing deployments

 Ocean contracts are deployed to Rinkeby, Mumbai, and more.
-[Here are details](docs/README.md#deployments).
+[Here are details](./artifacts/address.json).

 #### 🦑Deploy Locally or Remote (e.g. Rinkeby)